Last Updated on

 That’s exactly what we asked our community of rockstar admins.
 Here are the skills for administrative assistant that really pay the bills.

-If you want to learn how to be a good administrative assistant, then problem solving should be in your toolbox.
+If you want to learn how to be a good administrative assistant in 2020, then problem solving should be in your toolbox.
 Since an Admin’s main responsibility is to keep things on point, problem-solving is an indispensable skill.
+With remote work and flexible schedules on the rise, today’s modern workplace demands a new type of creative thinking to keep everything running smoothly.

 Chelsea Hnat, Executive Assistant to the CEO for Advancing Women Executives, tells us why: